Korean Grammar Point

 1. Introduction

-The grammar point ~고자 하다 is used to express the intention of doing something in order to achieve a particular goal or purpose.
-It can be translated as "to intend to" or "in order to" in English.
+The grammar point ~고자 하다 is used to express the speaker's intention or purpose to perform an action.
+It is commonly translated as "intend to," "plan to," or "in order to" in English.
+This form is primarily used in formal or written contexts.

 2. Core Grammar Explanation